saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

   - 2(a)(iii): A term for 'a broader range' gains 1 mark.
   - 2(a)(iv): Phrase suggesting 'vehemently denied' receives 1 mark.
  - **ChatGPT Response**:
-For Question 2(a), given the context of Text C, "Into the Delta," here are the responses based on the underlined phrases:

 - **2(a)(i):** "After a quick briefing" suggests that Susan attended a short meeting to receive information before getting into the boat.
 - **2(a)(ii):** "Expertly crafted from the trunk of an ebony tree" indicates that a wooden mokoro is skillfully made by carving out a mature tree.
 - **2(a)(iii):** "They'd need to demonstrate they had the skills to cater for the broader range of tourists" suggests that to pass their licensing examinations, polers would need to show that they were able to meet the needs of a wider variety of visitors.
 - **2(a)(iv):** "Sometimes a male hippo decided that he didn't want commuters using 'his' channel, rising unexpectedly out of the water" aligns with one poler passionately and forcefully argued against the suggestion in the book.

-These responses should align with the required task of identifying words or phrases from Text C that convey similar meanings to the underlined words in the question.

 #### 2(b)
 - **Question**: Using your own words, explain what the writer means by underlined words.